van-lian/AirBnB-Project/README.md

 **Goal**:
-- Forecast future bookings or occupancy.
+- Predict future bookings or occupancy based on season.
 - Make an Interactive Dashboard for both model prediction & for user to gain insight